GRBurst/purple-gnome-keyring/README.md

 ## Progress
 ### Features
 - Store passwords in an abitrary keyring
-- Load passwords when plugin loaded
+- Load passwords from the same keyring
+- Automatically unlock keyring
+    - Prompt for a password if necessary
 - Move or delete all passwords to / from Gnome Keyring at once
     - Actions are available in menu: `Tools->Gnome Keyring Plugin`
-- Signal handling when account is created / deleted
+- Automatically save passwords to keyring if an account is created / deleted
     - If enabled in preferences, passwords of new accounts are automatically stored in the Gnome Keyring
+- Workaround to update password if password was changed
+- Automatically lock keyring if messenger gets closed (must be enabled in settings)

 ### TODO
 - Create Keyring if given keyringname does not exists
-- Signal handling when account password was changed

 ### Testing
 - Tested with Pidgin without any issues
 - Tested with Finch without any issues

 ## Known issues
-NONE
+- If you added a new keyring (e.g. with Seahorse), this keyring is not recognized.
+You must restart the keyring.

 ### Prevent issues
 - Make sure that Gnome Keyring is running